 - Instigate and review the identification of workplace hazards, risk assessment processes and the selection of appropriate risk controls

-It is a Master Builders requirement that people wishing to undertake this course must:
+It is a Master Builders requirement that people wishing to undertake Certificate IV in Work Health and Safety must:

 - have successfully completed a White Card course (the national Unit of Competency CPCCOHS1001A Work safely in the construction industry)

-- have three years’ work experience in the building and construction industry
+- be currently working or have worked in the building and construction industry for at least 3 years

-- have at least one years WHS experience in the building and construction industry
+- have at least one (1) years WHS experience in building and construction industry

 - have completed a Certificate III in Work Health and Safety